Just in case: These ski insurances are really worthwhile

 With the ideal insurance package, winter sports enthusiasts can enjoy their holiday in the mountains even more.

 Because if you haven’t taken good precautions, in the worst-case scenario you will not only be faced with a ruined holiday, but also with high costs.
-A solid insurance package for the skiing holiday therefore makes perfect sense.
+A solid insurance package for the ski holiday therefore makes perfect sense.
 But which policies are really necessary?
+That can’t be answered for everyone right away, but insurance is always useful when it can get expensive in an accident situation or your health is otherwise at risk.
+The most important ski insurance policies are, therefore:

 • a (foreign) health insurance